Non-existence of ground states in the translation invariant Nelson model: Abstract

 \section{Abstract}

-In this paper we consider the massless translation invariant Nelson model with ultraviolet cutoff.
-It is proven that the fiber operators have no ground state if there is no infrared cutoff.
+In this paper, the translation invariant massless Nelson model with ultraviolet cutoff is investigated.
+It is proven, that the fiber operators have no ground state if the interaction is not infrared regular.
+Similar results have been obtained by other authors under severe assumptions on the regularity of the mass shell.
+These assumptions are removed in this paper and we use only rotation invariance and non-degeneracy of ground states to obtain our result.